Massage Therapy FAQs

 Is your school accredited?

-The current tuition for the Dorsey Schools Massage Therapy program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Massage Therapy program can be accessed by clicking here.

 What is included in my tuition?

-In addition to program instruction, tuition includes books, a set of scrubs, a set of sheets, and Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+In addition to program instruction, tuition includes books, a tablet, a set of scrubs, a set of sheets, and a tablet.

 Is Financial Aid available?

 Financial Aid is available to those who qualify.
 For additional information on Financial Aid and Tuition Assistance, we would encourage you to visit our Financial Aid Information page.

 Can you help me find a job after graduation?